 Schedule your day so tasks requiring the most energy are completed when your energy levels are at their highest.

 If you work on a computer, proper body positioning is extremely important.
-Call The Indiana Hand Center and ask for a free Work Station Design brochure to ensure your work area is ergonomically correct.

 Pack handbags, briefcases or luggage as light as possible.
 Use ergonomically designed carrying handles when carrying grocery or trash bags.